 For those of us who love Christmas but live with chronic illness, we tend to approach the season with a little dread, mixed with joyful anticipation.

-We simply can’t keep up with expectations of others, or the expectations we used to put on ourselves in our healthier days.
+We simply can’t keep up with the expectations of others, or the expectations we used to put on ourselves in our healthier days.